FAQ Page SEO Audit Tool

 Map the questions to user intent first

-Check whether each question reflects a real pre-conversion, post-signup, or support-stage concern instead of internal company language.
+Check whether each question reflects a real pre-purchase, post-signup, or support-stage concern instead of internal company language.

 Audit the depth and clarity of each answer